avanzosc/mrp-addons/quality_control_claim/README.rst

    :alt: License: AGPL-3

 =====================
-Quality control claim
+Quality Control Claim
 =====================

 If the quality test status is 'Quality failed', a claim is automatically generated, to accomplish this, we have defined the field 'Automatic Claims', in "test", and "inspection" objects.

-It also defined the field "Automatic Claims by line", when this fiels is checked, and the test line state is "No ok",a claim is automatically generated per line.
+It also defined the field "Automatic Claims by line", when this fields is checked, and the test line state is "No ok",a claim is automatically generated per line.